python-openapi/openapi-core/docs/integrations.rst

 Middleware
 ~~~~~~~~~~

 Django can be integrated by middleware.
-Add `DjangoOpenAPIMiddleware` to your `MIDDLEWARE` list and define `OPENAPI_SPEC`
+Add `DjangoOpenAPIMiddleware` to your `MIDDLEWARE` list and define `OPENAPI_SPEC`.

 .. code-block:: python